claire-marks/ProteinTools/README.md

 I've written a few command line scripts that take care of some specific tasks.
 For more details about running these, type the script name followed by '-h' at the command line (e.g. `LoopFinder -h`).

   - **LoopFinder** - identifies which regions of a PDB structure (or a series of PDB structures) correspond to loops.
-  - **DistanceFromGermline** - for a query antibody sequence, calculates its Hamming distance from the germline (V and J) based on the ANARCI designation.
+  - **DistanceFromGermline** - for a query antibody sequence, calculates its Hamming distance from the germline (V and J) based on the ANARCI designation, therefore estimating how naive/mature it is.
 Requires ANARCI to be installed (can be obtained from https://github.com/oxpig/ANARCI).